DylanSnel/SourceGenerationPresentation/README.md

 # SourceGenerationPresentation

+This guide will help you rectreate my EpicEnums source generation, or at least a simplified version of that.
+Please check out the EpicEnums repository.

 ## Setup the Projects

 - Create a solution with a WebApi project (.NET 6 or higher) called ```SourceGeneratorTestApi```